rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 ## Fixed #38 - Improved context handling for Callables
 <!-- 2023-12-11 (for v0.45.4 released on 2024-01-18), https://github.com/RokuCommunity/brs/pull/40 -->

-The original solution to identify the context (`m` object) for Callables was relying on re-evaluating the source on a dot chained call, that had performance issues, and caused the side effect of issue [#9](https://github.com/rokucommunity/brs/issues/9).
+The original method for identifying the context (`m` object) for Callables relied on re-evaluating the source during a dot-chained call, that had performance issues, and caused the side effect of issue [#9](https://github.com/rokucommunity/brs/issues/9).
 That solution did not solved the performance issue fully.

 So this new solution saves a reference for the context for each callable, eliminating the need of re-evaluation, and fixed all side effects.